freddi301/react-materials/Course.md

 Every layer has access only to its children.
 Dependency inversion applies only for types.

-- **App Layer**:
+- **App Layer**: `component/*.tsx`
   - **Data Layer**: It answers `Get data` and `Modify data`.
-Implemented as named exports of custom hooks for queries and mutations that takes Domain/DTO objects and return Domain/DTO objects.
+Implemented as named exports of custom hooks for queries and mutations that takes Domain/DTO objects and return Domain/DTO objects. `component/data.ts`
-    - **Rest**
-      - **Hooks useQuery useMutation**: Implements caching and aggregation.
-Custom hooks that just return `react-use-query` calls.
+    - **Rest**: Implements caching and aggregation.
+Custom hooks that just return `react-query` calls. `component/data.ts`
       - **Api object**: Implements authentication and data fetching. implemented as instantiable object *(to handle ouatuh schemes) with configuration, exposed ad REact context with custom hook `useApi`.
 Handles internally authentication, refresh tokens, custom headers, adapts data.
 Use at least `customFetch` insted of `fetch` to eventually add global features as needed.
 Use `msw` for mocking.
-    - **GraphQl**: Implements authentication, caching and aggregation. `ApolloGraphQL` Client
+    - **GraphQl**: Implements authentication, caching and aggregation. `ApolloGraphQL` Client `component/data.ts`
   - **Visual components Layer**: It answers `Show something`.
 Implement reased visual components to isolate from specific implementation.
 Implemented as flat directory `components` with named export for react components or custom hooks that are a thin wrapper around ui-kit used (ex: Bootstrap, MaterialUI, ClayUI).
-If needed custom styling with `styled-components` with *css={`color: red`}* and theme as REact context with custom hook `useTheme`.
+If needed custom styling with `styled-components/macro` with *css={`color: red`}* and theme as React context with custom hook `useTheme` or project css global variables.  `component/*data*.tsx`
-  - **Forms**: use thin layer approach
+  - **Forms**: use thin layer approach  `component/*.tsx`
-  - **i18n**: use `react-i18next` with label extraction.
+  - **i18n**: use `react-i18next` with label extraction, without context key, with `<Trans/>` component.
   - **State managment**: use plain props passing.
 If needed use renderProps.

 # Notes